kubewarden/kubewarden-controller/crates/kwctl/cli-docs.md

   Possible values: `opa`, `gatekeeper`, `kubewarden`, `wasi`

-* `--fulcio-cert-path <PATH>` — Path to the Fulcio certificate.
-Can be repeated multiple times
 * `--github-owner <VALUE>` — GitHub owner expected in the certificates generated in CD pipelines
 * `--github-repo <VALUE>` — GitHub repository expected in the certificates generated in CD pipelines
 * `--measurement-time <SECONDS>` — How long the bench 'should' run, num_samples is prioritized so benching will take longer to be able to collect num_samples if the code to be benched is slower than this time limit allowed